netinfluence/NetinfluenceUploadBundle/README.md

  - [x] files are stored in a sandbox first
  - [x] integrates with Doctrine ORM: files are moved to sandbox upon entity save
  - [x] when coming back to the form, files can be removed
+ - [x] when needed, thumbnails are generated using [LiipImagineBundle](https://github.com/liip/LiipImagineBundle)
  - [x] internationalized in English and French, you can easily add more
  - [x] very easily overridable and customizable, if you don"t want any of the above